NINA Astrophotography: A Beginner’s Guide to Capturing Stunning Night Sky Images

 Due to the many steps involved, astrophotography can be hard to do without the right tools to help during the post-processing stages.
 This is where NINA comes in!
 The program has an easy-to-use workflow that gives you access to several important image processing tools, such as calibration, picture stacking, and post-processing, all from one platform.

-Image stacking is a technique that astrophotographers use to reduce noise in their final images.
-In order to use this technique, we need to take many different photos and then combine them in a process called stacking.
+Image stacking is a technique that astrophotographers use to reduce noise in their final images4.
+To use this technique, we need to take many different photos and combine them in a process called stacking.
 I use a free program called Siril to do this.

 The reason why stacking is so important is that noise is reduced as the number of images increases.
 For example, if you took 100 images, the signal-to-noise ratio would increase ten times (the square root of 100).